 \subsection{Exotic fillings}

 In this paper we give several partial answers to the second question.
 The first is the following.

 \begin{theorem} Let $Y$ be a closed, connected, oriented $3$--manifold.
-Suppose either $Y$ (or $-Y$) admits a contact structure $\xi$ such that its contact invariant $c^+(\xi)$ does not vanish.
-Then there exists a compact, simply connected $4$--manifold $X$ such that $\partial X=Y$ and $X$ admits infinitely many non-diffeomorphic smooth structures, each of which admits a symplectic structure that is a strong symplectic cap for $(Y,\xi)$ $(\text{or } (-Y,\xi))$. \end{theorem}
+Suppose either $Y$ (or $-Y$) admits a contact structure $\xi$ such that its Heegaard Floer contact invariant $c^+(\xi)$ does not vanish.
+Then there exists a compact, simply connected $4$--manifold $X$ such that $\partial X=-Y$ (or $Y$) and $X$ admits infinitely many non-diffeomorphic smooth structures, each of which admits a symplectic structure that is a strong symplectic cap for $(Y,\xi)$ $(\text{or } (-Y,\xi))$. \end{theorem}

-We have the similar theorem. \begin{theorem} Let $Y$ be a closed oriented $3$--manifold.
-Suppose either $Y$ (or $-Y$) admits a weak symplectic filling.
-Then there exists a compact, simply connected $4$--manifold $X$ such that $\partial X=Y$ and $X$ admits infinitely many non-diffeomorphic smooth structures relative to the boundary, each of which admits a symplectic structure that is a weak symplectic cap for $Y$ $(\text{or } -Y)$.
-In addition, X also admits infinitely many smooth structures that admit no symplectic structures that provide a cap for $Y$ (or $-Y$). \end{theorem} \begin{remark} Recall if the contact manifold $(Y,\xi)$ admits a strong symplectic filling, then Ozsv\'ath and Szab\'o \cite{OS04c} showed that $c^+(\xi)\not=0$ (see also \cite[Theorem~2.13]{Ghiggini06}), but if it just admits a weak filling it can happen that $c^+(\xi)=0$.
+We have the similar theorem. \begin{theorem} Let $Y$ be a closed, connected, oriented $3$--manifold.
+Suppose either $Y$ (or $-Y$) has a weak symplectic filling $(W, \omega)$.
+Then there exists a compact, simply connected $4$--manifold $X$ such that $\partial X=-Y$ (or $Y$) and $X$ admits infinitely many non-diffeomorphic smooth structures relative to the boundary, each of which admits a symplectic structure such that $W\cup X$ is a closed symplectic manifold.
+In addition, X also admits infinitely many smooth structures such that $W\cup X$ has no symplectic structure. \end{theorem} \begin{remark} Recall if the contact manifold $(Y,\xi)$ admits a strong symplectic filling, then Ozsv\'ath and Szab\'o \cite{OS04c} showed that $c^+(\xi)\not=0$ (see also \cite[Theorem~2.13]{Ghiggini06}), but if it just admits a weak filling it can happen that $c^+(\xi)=0$.
 So the two theorems above cover different situations.
-Ozsv\'ath and Szab\'o also showed in \cite{OS04c} $c^+(\xi;[\omega])\neq0$ for a weakly fillable contact structure if one uses twisted coefficients, but unfortunately it is not clear how to extend Theorem~\ref{thm:main3} to this case. \end{remark} \begin{remark} Theorem~\ref{thm:main4} was proven by Yasui \cite{Yasui11} for strongly fillable $3$--manifolds and also for weak symplectic fillable manifolds if one does not require that $X$ be simply connected.
-Though in these cases he proved the stronger theorem that there were infinitely smooth structures that were not related by any diffeomorphism. \end{remark}
+In \cite{OS04c}, Ozsv\'ath and Szab\'o also showed $c^+(\xi;[\omega])\neq0$ for a weakly fillable contact structure if one uses twisted coefficients, but unfortunately it is not clear how to extend Theorem~\ref{thm:main3} to this case. \end{remark} \begin{remark} Theorem~\ref{thm:main4} was proven by Yasui \cite{Yasui11} for strongly fillable $3$--manifolds and also for weak symplectic fillable manifolds if one does not require that $X$ be simply connected.
+Though in these cases he proved the stronger theorem that there were infinitely many smooth structures that were not related by any diffeomorphism. \end{remark}